What is Digital Onboarding and How Does It Work?

 How Does Digital Onboarding Work?

-After the customer passes biometric verification, the system then checks for any further regulations and performs validity checks.
-For example, checks the document against sanctions or PEP lists to examine the customer’s risk level or lost and stolen registries to ensure the document is currently in the possession of the rightful owner.
+For example, the system checks the document against sanctions or PEP lists to examine the customer’s risk level or lost and stolen registries to ensure the document is currently in the possession of the rightful owner.

 Types of Digital Onboarding

+Depending on the industry, the risk level, and the technology available, businesses implement onboarding in different ways.
 Here are the main types of onboarding methods companies can adopt for a frictionless onboarding experience:

 Automated Digital Onboarding Process